LambertLeong/LambertLeong.github.io/_posts/thoughts/2021-5-01-AUC-IDI-NRI.md

 In machine learning and diagnostic medicine the area under the receiver operating characteristic (ROC) curve or AUC is a common metric used to evaluate the predictive performance of a model or diagnostic test.
-New models are often bench marked, using AUCs, against established models.
-Comparing AUCs of new and old models to evaluate  improvement is a good place to start however, many end their analysis here and believe simply reporting a higher AUC is sufficient.
+New models are often bench marked against established models using AUC.
+Comparing AUCs of new and old models to evaluate improvement is a good place to start however, many end their analysis here and believe that simply reporting a higher AUC is sufficient.
 AUC can be misleading as it gives equal weight to the full range of sensitivity and specificity values even though a limited range, or specific threshold, may be of practical interest.
-In this article, we show how to fully interigate new and improved model performance, beyond simple AUC comparisons, as to provide a more comprehensive understanding of improvements within the context of a given problem.
-We also present a coded example in Python to demonstrate the concepts we present.
+In this article, we show how to fully interrogate new and improved model performance, beyond simple AUC comparisons, as to provide a more comprehensive understanding of improvements within the context of a given problem.
+We also present a coded example, in Python, to demonstrate the concepts we present.

 ### Example: Breast Cancer <a name="head-bc"></a> ###

-Code for the following example can be found at [github](https://github.com/LambertLeong/AUC_NRI_IDI_python_functions).
+Code for the following example and useful AUC, NRI, IDI functions can be found at [github](https://github.com/LambertLeong/AUC_NRI_IDI_python_functions).

 Breast cancer is the leading cause of cancer death in women world wide.
 Early detection has helped to lower the mortality rate and the earlier a malignancy is identified, the more likely a patient is to survive.
-As such, great effort has been allocated to developing predictive models to identify cancer.
+As such, great effort has been allocated to developing predictive models to better identify cancer.
 In this example we use extracted imaging features to build models to predict malignancy probability.
 We use data from the [Diagnostic Wisconsin Breast Cancer Database](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)){:target="_blank"}
 [[1](#ref-uci)] housed at the UCI Machine Learning Repository.